A Look At Bankruptcy Alternatives

 Deed In Lieu Of Foreclosure

 A deed in lieu of foreclosure is a transfer of your rights to your home over to the bank.
 It is, essentially, turning in the keys and walking away from your home.
 The problem with a deed in lieu comes if the bank cannot sell the house for the amount you owe on it.
 In this case, you may be responsible for the balance still owed, unless the bank has agreed to waive that balance.
 This is called the deficiency balance.

 Negotiating On Your Own With Creditors

-Chapter 7 and Chapter 13 bankruptcy both allow you take control of your debt now instead of waiting to see if modification of a loan is an option.
+Chapter 7 and Chapter 13 bankruptcy both allow you to take control of your debt now instead of waiting to see if modification of a loan is an option.